-In the U.S., chef Tunde Wey, 34, is shining light on Nigerian cuisine — and more.
-At his New Orleans pop-up food stall Saartj, launched this year, Wey gives white customers the option to pay more than Black customers for the same meal, calling attention to racial wealth disparity.
+In the U.S., chef Tunde Wey, 36, is shining light on Nigerian cuisine — and more.
+At his New Orleans pop-up food stall Saartj, launched in 2018, Wey gives white customers the option to pay more than Black customers for the same meal, calling attention to racial wealth disparity.
 In 2015, he began hosting food events across the country aimed at starting conversations about race in America.
 There was interest from the beginning from diners of various backgrounds; today, the events sell out, leaving a growing number of disappointed foodies without a ticket.

 And in London, the 25-year-old Ariyo won an African cooking competition last year for her fusion fare, scoring a book deal from HarperCollins in the process.
 A part-time chef at West African restaurant Ikoyi, she also organizes supper clubs where she experiments with new recipes and asks for feedback.
 When Ariyo started in 2015, she did joint supper clubs with other chefs and the number of attendees would vary.
 Today, she does the events on her own and regularly fills seats for 40 diners.

 Though excited by the growing popularity of Nigerian cuisine, these chefs remain cautious.
 Historically, the global dissemination of ethnic food has led to Western impersonations.
 There’s concern that control of Nigerian fare — and the profits it brings — could wind up in the hands of people outside the community.
 But outstripping those worries is the chefs’ desire for their cooking to reach new heights, and untapped markets.

 “For me, cooking is about sharing,” Ariyo says.